Weezer: Everything Will Be Alright in the End and the "White Album" (2013–2016)

 In January 2014, Weezer began recording with producer Ric Ocasek, who had produced the "Blue Album" and the "Green Album".
 A clip of a new song was posted on the band's official YouTube account on March 19, 2014, which confirmed previous rumors of the band being in the studio.
 On June 12, 2014, it was revealed that the album title would be Everything Will Be Alright in the End.
 It was released on October 7, 2014 to generally favorable reviews, becoming the band's best-reviewed release since Pinkerton.
-The first single, "Back to the Shack", reached No. 5 on the Alternative Airplay chart.
+On July 22, 2014, the first single, "Back to the Shack", was released.
+The song reached No. 5 on the Alternative Airplay chart.

 Over 200 tracks were considered for Everything Will Be Alright in the End, but they were able to narrow it down to thirteen.
 According to the album's official press release, the album is organized thematically around three groups of songs: "Belladonna", "The Panopticon Artist" and "Patriarchia".
 "Belladonna" includes the songs "Ain't Got Nobody", "Lonely Girl", "Da Vinci", "Go Away", "Cleopatra" and "Return to Ithaka", all of which deal with Cuomo's relationships with women.
 Tracks under "The Panopticon Artist" include "Back to the Shack", "I've Had It Up To Here" and "The Waste Land" all deal with Cuomo's relationships with fans.
 The final group of songs, "Patriarchia", are "Eulogy for a Rock Band", "The British Are Coming", "Foolish Father" and "Anonymous", which deal with relationships with father figures, "with a new spin".

-On October 26, 2015, the band released a new single, "Thank God for Girls", through Apple Music and to radio the same day.
+On October 26, 2015, the band released a new single, "Thank God for Girls".
 The following week, the band released a second single, "Do You Wanna Get High?".
 Cuomo claimed in an interview with Zane Lowe, that the band was not working on a new album.
 Later, on January 14, 2016, Weezer released a third single, "King of the World", and announced the "White Album", which continued the critical success of the band's previous release.
 Cuomo joined Tinder to meet with people to get inspired for new songs.
 He also started to explore other songwriting techniques including a cut-up technique, stream-of-consciousness, and writing melodies with a piano instead of guitar.

 Weezer was officially released on April 1, 2016, and peaked at No. 4 on the Billboard 200.
 The album is considered a concept album exploring the themes of gender dynamics, modern dating experiences and references to religious iconography.
 It received a Grammy nomination for Best Rock Album for the 59th Annual Grammy Awards.
 Weezer performed on the Weezer & Panic! at the Disco Summer Tour 2016 with Panic! at the Disco in 2016.
 They later signed to Atlantic Records as part of a joint venture between Warner Music Group and Crush Management.